Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What will happen after nail removal?

 Your healthcare provider may put antibiotic ointment and a bandage on your finger or toe.
-He may want to look at your finger or toe again within 24 hours after your procedure.
+Your provider may want to look at your finger or toe again within 24 hours after your procedure.
 You may have yellowish drainage for 2 to 6 weeks after your procedure.

 What are the risks of nail removal?